mehulagg/gitlab/doc/ci/environments/deployment_safety.md

 During a deploy freeze period, no deployment can be executed.
 This is helpful to ensure that deployments do not happen unexpectedly.

+## Setting appropriate roles to your project

+1. Gitlab supports several different [roles](https://docs.gitlab.com/ee/user/permissions.html#group-members-permissions) that can be assigned to your project members
+  1. Guest - Has the lowest level of permissions
+  1. Reporter
+  1. Developer
+  1. Maintainer - includes project settings (including protected configurations) - has access to produciton environment
+  1. Owner - Highest level of permissions - Full access to all project features

+[!7 tips to secure your pipelines]<iframe width="560" height="315" src="https://www.youtube.com/embed/Mq3C1KveDc0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Protect production secrets

+Production secrets are needed in order to deploy successfuly.
+For example when deploying to the cloud, cloud providers require these secrets in order to connect to their services.

 ## Troubleshooting

 ### Pipelines jobs fail with `The deployment job is older than the previously succeeded deployment job...`